God Really Does Love Me; He Truly Knows My Name

 God Carried Me On Eagle’s Wings

-People Sharing Memories
+People Sharing Memories Of God’s Loving Care

 And that habit is what steered me to write about eagles in today’s blog.